expandorg/eligibility/README.md

 `make run-migrations action="up" version="1"` and `make run-migrations action="down" version="1"`

 When you migrate up, you can see in the `schema_migrations` the last migrated version.
 When you migrate down, it deletes the the row in `schema_migrations`.

+### Tests

+#### Unit tests
+We keep all unit tests close to the code and withing the same package.
+For example, if you want to test the service package, then you would add the tests in that folder marked `package service`.

+#### Functional

+We keep all functional tests in `tests/` folder.
+Create a new test file for every function.